The Top 15 Most Useful Retail Math Formulas

-The sales per square foot data are most commonly used for planning inventory purchases.
-These data can also roughly calculate return on investment and are used to determine rent at a retail location.
-When measuring sales per square foot, keep in mind that selling space does not include the stock room or any area where products are not displayed.
+The sales per square foot data is most commonly used for planning inventory purchases.
+This data can also roughly calculate return on investment and is used to determine rent at a retail location.

 Sales per Square Foot = Total Net Sales ÷ Square Feet of Selling Space